Popular Mathematics books written by Foundation mathematicians.

 The author is the mathematician Michael Harris (IMJ-PRG).

-Click here to read the comic book published by the Fondation Sciences Mathématiques de Paris (FSMP) about Navier-Stokes equations.
+Click here to read the comic book (in French) published by the Fondation Sciences Mathématiques de Paris (FSMP), where Ingrid and Gaspar recount the story of the Navier-Stokes equations and try to grasp their significance.

 La maison des mathématiques